-How can I add my landing page to WordPress?
+How to add my landing page to WordPress?
+Video

 You can use our WordPress plugin to add your GetResponse landing page to your WordPress site as a subpage (like http://example.com/mylandingpage).
 This is useful when, for example, you want to avoid coding a whole new page for your site.
 There’s no need to modify the HTML code or WordPress themes.
 Learn more about the benefits of having a landing page.

 To add your landing page to WordPress, you will need:

 - a published GetResponse landing page